al-Mabādīʾ al-ʿAshara: Re-rooting Education in Revelation

 Dr. Muzaffar Iqbal

 This 4-lecture course revives the centuries-old tradition of framing every branch of knowledge within the epistemic frame of revelation.
-Al-Mabādiʾ al-ʿAshara—the ten foundational principles, used by classical Muslim to define, discipline, and order knowledge first emerged at a time of intense intellectual encounter and epistemic disruption with Greek knowledge.
+Al-Mabādiʾ al-ʿAshara—the ten foundational principles, used by classical Muslim scholars to define, discipline, and order knowledge first emerged at a time of intense intellectual encounter and epistemic disruption with Greek knowledge.
 These principles ensured that new knowledge was neither rejected reflexively nor absorbed uncritically but integrated with clarity and hierarchy; they helped to keep knowledge rooted in revelation.
 Today, we live in an age where Islamic tradition faces a far greater challenge.

 We live in an age when education fragments disciplines and divorces knowledge from higher principles.
 By employing al-Mabādiʾ al-ʿAshara we can learn to restore the essential epistemic grammar.
 Participants will learn how the specific branch of knowledge they are teaching is properly defined, what questions legitimately belong to it, how it relates to other sciences, and what ethical accountability governs its pursuit.